Kong/kong-collector-helm/README.md

 ## Parameters

-The following tables lists the configurable parameters of the PostgreSQL chart and their default .Values.
+The following tables lists the configurable parameters of the Collector chart and their default .Values.

 | Parameter                       | Description                                           | Default                                                                                  |